 - Parents of students accessing the district wifi.
 (All individuals must remain in their vehicles).

 When on campus for a permissible reason, individuals agree to take and record temperature upon arrival, be only in the locations designated, and maintain at least 6 feet social distance from others.
 Any individual who may feel unwell or who may have been exposed to COVID19 should report this immediately to a district administrator.

 How will the district closure affect Board Meetings?

-HB197 has given districts flexibility with open meeting requirements.
-The April Board of Education meeting is still scheduled to take place on Tuesday, April 14th at 6:30 pm.
+HB197 has given district’s flexibility with open meeting requirements.
+The regular December Board of Education meeting is still scheduled to take place on Tuesday, December 15th, 2020 at 6:30 pm.
 The meeting will be publicly broadcast.
-Any individual wishing to address the Board may do so in writing in advance of the meeting.
-Information may be sent to Kristine Blind via email at email@example.com.
-Public comments for the meeting should be received by 12 pm on April 14th.
+Any individual wishing to address the Board, may do so in writing in advance of the meeting.
+Information may be sent to Ms. Kristine Blind via email at firstname.lastname@example.org.
+Public comment for the meeting should be received by 12 pm on December 14th.

 How do I stay up-to-date with the district response to COVID19?

-For time-sensitive issues occurring during the district's closure, please contact the correct district or school office either through email or voicemail.
+For time sensitive issues occurring during the campus closure, please contact the correct district or school office either through email or voicemail.
 Every attempt will be made to return your inquiry as soon as possible.